vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 ## Lessons and Topics in this Section
 - L Sharing Data
   - T Sharing Data - Introduction
-  - T What can go wrong when not sharing ...
+  - T Things That Can Go Wrong
-  - T Benefits of Sharing Data
+  - T Benefits of Data Sharing
   - T Challenges of Data Sharing
   - T Restrictions on Data Sharing
   - T Ways of Sharing Data